-CHECKLIST FOR POSTPLACENTAL INSERTION OF THE IUCD (USING FORCEPS) S TEP/TASK C. ASES 5 Pr e-Insertion Screening and Med lical Assessment (done prior to conducting v agin al del ivery 7) 1.
-1. Reviews woman's record to ensure that she is an appropriate client for IUCD.
-2. 2.
-Ensures that she has been appropriately counseled for PPIUCD insertion.
-3. For postplacental insertion: Perform pre-Insertion screening of client, confirms that that there are no delivery-related conditions which prevent insertion of IUCD now: Rupture of membranes for greater than 18 hours Chorioamnionitis Unresolved postpartum hemorrhage For insertion within 48 hours of delivery Perform pre-Insertion screening of client, confirms that that there are no delivery- related conditions which prevent insertion of IUCD now: Rupture of membranes for greater than 18 hours Chorioamnionitis Puerperal sepsis Continued excessive postpartum bleeding Extensive genital trauma where the repair would be disrupted by postpartum placement of an IUCD
+CHECKLIST FOR POSTPLACENTAL INSERTION OF THE IUCD (USING FORCEPS) S TEP/TASK CA SES Pre-Insertion Screening and Med lical Assessment (done prior to conducting v agina al deli i very) Reviews woman's record to ens IUCD. ure that she is an appropriate client for 2.
+Ensures that she has been appro opriately counselled for PPIUCD insertion.
+For postplacental insertion: 3.
+Performs pre-Insertion screening of client, confirms that that there are no delivery-related conditions which prevent insertion of IUCD now: Rupture of membranes for greater than 18 hours Chorioamnionitis Unresolved postpartum hemorrhage For insertion within 48 hours of delivery Performs pre-Insertion screening of client, confirms that that there are no delivery- related conditions which prevent insertion of IUCD now: Rupture of membranes for greater than 18 hours Chorioamnionitis Puerperal sepsis Continued excessive postpartum bleeding Extensive genital trauma where the repair would be disrupted by postpartum placement of an IUCD

-CHECKLIST FOR POSTPLACENTAL INSERTION OF THE IUCD (USING FORCEPS) ST EP/TASK С ASE S 4. a safe time for insertion of the I nforms the woman, explains that this is not UCD, plans re-evaluation for an IUCD at 6 and offers her another method for PPFP.
-5. ruments, supplies and light source are mmediate postplacental insertion.
-6. Confirms that IUCDs are availal ole in the labor room.
-7. Talks to the woman with kindne ess and respect.
-8. Confirms with the woman wheth ner she still wants an IUCD.
-9. For postplacental insertion Explains that you will insert the IUCD following delivery of baby and placenta.
+CHECKLIST FOR Postplacental insertion of the IUCD (using forceps) ST EP/TASK CASE ES a safe time for insertion of the I nforms the woman, explains that this is not UCD, plans re-evaluation for an IUCD at 6 r and offers her another method for PPFP.
+10. Confirms that correct sterile instruments, supplies and light source are available in the labor room for immediate postplacental insertion.
+11. Confirms that IUCDs are availal ble in the labor room.
+12. Talks to the woman with kindne ess and respect.
+13. Confirms with the woman wheth ner she still wants an IUCD.
+For postplacental insertion 14.
+Explains that you will insert the IUCD following delivery of baby and placenta.
 Answers any questions she might have.
 For insertion within 48 hours Determine the level of uterus and there is good uterine tone.
-Pre e-Insertion Tasks Fo r postplacental insertion For insertion within 48 hours If insertion is performed by the same provider that assisted the delivery, put on new pair of sterile or HLD gloves.
+Pre-Insertion Tasks For postplacental insertion For insertion within 48 hours 15.
+If insertion is performed by the same provider that assisted the delivery, put on new pair of sterile or HLD gloves.
 If insertion is performed by a different provider who has not assisted the delivery then performs hand hygiene and puts on HLD or sterile gloves.
-Performs hand hygiene and put HLD or sterile surgical gloves on both hands. management of third stage of labor has been performed.
-12 ments and supplies on sterile tray or draped tage to the side of sterile draped area.
-13 Inspects perineum, labia and vaginal walls for lacerations.
+Performs hand hygiene and put HLD or sterile surgical gloves on both hands.
+16. Ensures that active management of third stage of labor has been performed. e ments and supplies on sterile tray or draped sage to the side of sterile draped area.
+18. Inspects perineum, labia and vaginal walls for lacerations.
 If lacerations are not bleeding heavily, insert the IUCD and repairs the lacerations if needed.
 Inspects the external genitalia